Tempera: Ground

 Tempera adheres best to an absorbent ground.
 The ground traditionally used is inflexible Italian gesso, and the substrate is usually rigid as well.
 Historically wood panels were used as the substrate, and more recently un-tempered masonite or medium density fiberboard (MDF) have been employed; heavy paper is also used.

 Pre-made paints

 Apart from the traditional process of mixing pigment with egg yolk, new methods include egg tempera sold in tubes by manufacturers such as Sennelier and Daler-Rowney.
-These paints do contain a slight amount of oil in order to extend longevity within the container.
-Notable egg tempera artist and author Koo Schadler points out that because of this addition of oil "tubed 'egg tempera' paints are actually 'tempera grassa', an emulsion of egg yolk and a drying oil (generally with other additives, such as preservatives and stabilizers).
-Tempera grassa has some of the working properties of both egg tempera and oil painting and is a perfectly viable medium – however it is not the same as pure, homemade egg tempera and behaves differently."Marc Chagall used Sennelier egg tempera tube paints extensively.
+These paints contain a slight amount of oil in order to extend longevity within the container.
+Notable egg tempera artist and author Koo Schadler points out that because of this addition of oil, "tubed 'egg tempera' paints are actually 'tempera grassa', an emulsion of egg yolk and a drying oil (generally with other additives, such as preservatives and stabilizers).
+Tempera grassa has some of the working properties of both egg tempera and oil painting and is a perfectly viable medium – however it is not the same as pure, homemade egg tempera and behaves differently."
+Marc Chagall used Sennelier egg tempera tube paints extensively.

+Tempera paint was the original ingredient used by American inventor Bette Nesmith Graham when she was developing the stationary correction product Liquid Paper.